ncphillips/truecoders.io/_coders/noah-holtkamp.markdown

     - Analyzed trend diet topics including: gluten-free, low-carb, vegan, paleo, etc.
     - Learned psychological reasons we are drawn to foods that do not support health
-references:
-- name: Cody Winton
-  reference: Noah pursues knowledge and asks questions until he understands what he
-    needs to know.
-He is diligent in both accomplishing and learning from the task at hand.
-I'd recommend Noah for a QA role.
 skills:
 - name: C# and .NET
   level: 2.3